eembees/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a Ph.D.
 Student in Biophysics at the Hatzakis Lab, which is a part of the Novo Nordisk Foundation Center for Protein Research at the University of Copenhagen.
-My research focuses on using statistical methods to find a correlation between the conformational dynamics of enzymes and their stochastic behavior under TIRF microscopy.
+My research focuses on using statistical methods to couple the conformational dynamics of enzymes to their stochastic behavior under TIRF microscopy.